 It has been three months now since I arrived in Cape Town. and before coming to South Africa I had never really travelled that much in my life.
 I’ve been trying very hard to make the most of my time and so I made a list of all the things that I really want to do before I fly back home in February.
 I’ve surfed, hiked, done safaris and have seen much of the country’s incredible nature!
 But now that time is starting to run out, I decided that it was time to do something adventurous that I had never done before.
 I spoke with some friends and we decided to go skydiving at Skydive Cape Town!

-A few years back I probably wouldn’t have though that I would be jumping out of a plane.
+A few years back I probably wouldn’t have thought that I would be jumping out of a plane.
 I have always hated the sensation of free falling and a fear of heights also doesn’t really help.
 But after looking at other people’s experiences online, talking to friends and to other people that have skydived before I decided that it would be a missed opportunity not to go while I’m in this fantastic country.
 After all I probably won’t be back here for at least a couple of years.
 And I’m certainly not going to find such beautiful blue skies back home in the Netherlands.

 Sunday was the day, we had booked nice and early.
 It’s the best thing to do as the wind starts picking up in the afternoon.
 One small issue, we couldn’t see any of those blue skies I just told you about.
 I sort of figured that this would probably mean that we couldn’t jump.
 And sure enough, I received a message from Jonathan, who manages bookings at Skydive Cape Town.
 “Good morning, the weather is cloudy at present, please do not drive out to us yet, we’ll send an update later”.
 Me and my friends decided to go to the ‘Oranjezicht Farmer’s Market’ to have breakfast.
 But as soon as we ordered our food, I again received a message from Jonathan confirming that we would probably be able to jump in an hour from then.